cafalchio/PySpace/README.md

 ## Unfixed Bugs

 - After playing for a while the game starts to slow down.
 I could not find why it is slowing down.
-In the proccess, using debug, I found an error that it could also be affecting speed.
+In the proccess, using debug, I found one error that was also affecting speed.

 On the image bellow is possible to see that I was adding a new enemy ship to the list of enemies.
-I was appending twice, resulting in a None being added to the list.
-I fixed the bug, but the game still slows down.
+I was appending twice, resulting in a None being added to the list and never deleted.
+I fixed the bug, but the game id still slowing down.

 <img src="images/solve_bug.png" alt="solving bug"/>